 clinical chemistry and haematology (operates around the clock), laboratory units in Läänemaa, Rapla and Hiiumaa

-- microbiology department (also includes a mycobacteriology laboratory)
+microbiology and molecular diagnostics (also includes a mycobacteriology laboratory)

-- measurement laboratory, established in 2012 to measure personal doses absorbed by radiology workers at the Medical Centre
+measurement laboratory, established in 2012 to measure personal radiation doses absorbed by radiology workers

-The Medical Centre’s laboratory was accredited in 2010 pursuant to the EVS-EN ISO 15189:2008 standard, “Medical laboratories.
-Particular requirements for quality and competence.”
+The North Estonia Medical Centre laboratory is accredited against the requirements of standard EVS-EN ISO 15189:2012 “Medical laboratories.
+Requirements for quality and competence.”
 The stem cell laboratory has been issued a State Agency of Medicines activity licence.

-The primary research conducted at the laboratory has been related to multi-drug resistant tuberculosis, and platelet function testing and quality indicators in the medical lab.
+The research conducted at the laboratory has been related to reference values of complete blood count parameters, multi-drug resistant tuberculosis, platelet function testing and quality indicators in the medical lab.
 We supervise bioanalytics students at the Tartu Health Care College, Tallinn University of Technology mathematics and nature faculty gene technology students and University of Tartu residents in laboratory medicine and other fields.

-We have engaged n international cooperation primarily with Nordic laboratories and organizations.
-The stem cell lab has worked with the Sahlgrenska Hospital lab in Gothenburg, and the immunology laboratory takes part in the work of the Nordic Society of Paediatric Haematology and Oncology.
-A twinning project with Helsinki University Central Hospital is about to start.
-Students and colleges from Lithuania, Finland, Italy, Austria, Tajikistan and Kazakhstan have studied at the North Estonia Medical Centre.
+We have engaged in international cooperation primarily with Nordic laboratories and organizations.
+The stem cell lab has worked with the Sahlgrenska Hospital lab in Gothenburg, and the immunology laboratory takes part in the work of the Nordic Society of Paediatric Haematology and Oncology (NOPHO).
+Students and colleges from Latvia, Lithuania, Finland, Italy, Austria, Tajikistan and Kazakhstan have studied at the North Estonia Medical Centre.

-We want to be good partners for our colleagues in detecting and treating disease as well as in conducting training and research.
+We want to be good partners for our colleagues in diagnosing and treating disease as well as in conducting training and research.